 If I don't have a solid answer by early this week, I'm just going to cancel the order.
 My partner has found a few more things there that we'd like, and we have a whole second level we need to furnish, but frankly, I have put my foot down and said anything that isn't in-stock at the store, I'm not dealing with this nightmare again.

-Review about: West Elm Delivery Service.
+Product or Service Mentioned: West Elm Delivery Service.

 Reason of review: Poor customer service.